PipeDream: Connecting serial hardware to virtual machines

 Important: in addition to baud, stop and data bits, parity, and flow control, pay attention to the DTR and DSR settings as well.
 Many devices list the baud rate and flow control settings but are silent regarding DTR and DSR sensitivity.
 You may need to experiment with different settings to find the ones for your device.

 You can usually perform this installation on a live virtual machine, without needing to halt or shut it down.

 First, you need to setup a serial port for your guest virtual machine (vm).
-It is best to use a Generation 1 vm.

-Attach the guest's serial port to a pipe named PipeDream, then press OK.
-(To do this, click on Named pipe and enter "PipeDream" for the pipe name, as shown in the picture).
+- Attach the guest's serial port to a pipe named PipeDream, then press OK.
+To do this, click on Named pipe and enter "PipeDream" for the pipe name, as shown in the picture.
 If your serial device is on a remote computer, check the Remote computer checkbox and enter the computer name.

 If your virtual machine if Gen-2, then the pipe settings shown above are not configurable via the GUI - you will need to use Powershell commands instead.
 Open a Powershell session and then: